pinecoders/pinecoders.github.io/resources/README.md

 [TradingView alerts to MT4](https://www.tradingconnector.com/) receives TV alerts and converts them into instant orders on MT4 (and MT5 soon) in forex, indices and commodities markets.
 Latency is below 1 second.

+### For developers

+Backtest Rookies has developed [tv2bt](https://backtest-rookies.com/2019/11/22/tv2bt-tradingview-to-backtrader-module/): *a data feed for Backtrader which will allow you to receive trade signals and/or OHLCV data from Tradingview.
+It aims to open access to the plethora of open source strategies and indicators on the Tradingview and allow you to use them to influence your own live strategies.
+In addition, it can also be used to find some good, reliable intra-day data.*

 ## Text Editor Highlighters for Pine
 [Notepad++ UDL for Pine v4](https://www.tradingview.com/script/pDbCgvx9-4K-Notepad-UDL-Add-on-for-Pine-Script-v4-0/) by [midtownsk8rguy](https://www.tradingview.com/u/midtownsk8rguy/#published-scripts)